Dates: June 16 – 20

 Ruth, who speaks fluent Italian, will be the main guide on these 3-day carefully researched walks.
 She has found places to stay that are off the normal tourist trail and it’s a fascinating, unusual insight into a beautiful area.

-- June – Sunday June 16th to Thursday 20th (fully booked)
+- June – Sunday June 16th to Thursday 20th (2 Places Remaining)

 - September – Sunday 8th to Thursday 12th